Have you noticed the Twitter share images of articles published on the developer community dev.to?

 This automatic image creation is a great idea for bigger platforms like shops, newspapers, job platforms or content platforms similar to dev.to.
 Does that sound interesting for you?

 If you own a similar site and want to make sure every piece of content has share images, you can automate their creation, too.
 In this blog post, we're going to share how that works, how you can code that up yourself and alternatively, how you can achieve it in an easy way with our tool Placid.

 How automated images work

 The self-coded approach

-Automated images are not created in a graphics software.
+Automated images are not created in a graphics software like Photoshop or Sketch.
 They are actually a screenshot of a website!

 The layout of the image is created with simple HTML / CSS, and the texts and images are being dynamically changed for every image.
-In the examples of dev.to, they're taking the post title, author image and name, the publish date, and also customize some parameters like color.
+In the examples of dev.to, they're taking the post title, author image and name, the publish date, and also change some parameters like color.

 If an image is generated – like when an author on dev.to published an article – the website containing this data is opened in a headless browser (a browser without a user interface that can be operated through the command line), and a correctly sized screenshot is made.